signalfx/integrations/Example/readme.md

 # Example Python Plugin

-This directory consolidates all the metadata associated with the **Example Integration**.
+Metadata associated with the **Example Integration** can be found [here](https://github.com/signalfx/integrations/tree/release/Example).
 The relevant code for the integration can be found [here](https://github.com/signalfx/collectd-example).

 >This file contains information about our example Python plugin.
 It also contains instructions for producing similar README files for other plugins.
 >